 "Substantial evidence, which is the quantum of proof required in this administrative case, the amount of relevant evidence that a reasonable mind might accept as adequate to justify a conclusion.
-This standard is satisfied in the present case so long as there is reasonable ground to believe that respondent is responsible for the misconduct complained of, even if the evidence may not be overwhelming or even preponderant."1/1
+This standard is satisfied in the present case so long as there is reasonable ground to believe that respondent is responsible for the misconduct complained of, even if the evidence may not be overwhelming or even preponderant."173

 - 241.6.
-Prima facie Case. refers to that amount of evidence which would be sufficient to counter-balance the general presumption of innocence, and warrant a conviction, if not encountered and controlled by evidence tending to contradict it, and render it improbable, or to prove other facts inconsistent with it, and the establishment of a prima facie case does not take away the presumption of innocence which may in the opinion of the jury be such as to rebut and control it.
-172 - 241.7.
+Prima facie Case. refers to that amount of evidence which would be sufficient to counter-balance the general presumption of innocence, and warrant a conviction, if not encountered and controlled by evidence tending to contradict it, and render it improbable, or to prove other facts inconsistent with it, and the establishment of a prima facie case does not take away the presumption of innocence which may in the opinion of the jury be such as to rebut and control it.174 - 241.7.
 Prima facie Evidence. refers to evidence good and sufficient on its face.
-Such evidence as, in the judgment of the law, is sufficient to establish a given fact, or the group or chain of facts constituting the party's claim or defense, and which if not rebutted or contradicted,
+Such evidence as, in the judgment of the law, is sufficient to

-169 De la Salle University, Inc., et al. v.
+171 De la Salle University, Inc., et al. v.
 The Court of Appeals, et al., G.R.
 No. 127980, December 19, 2007 citing 69 Phil.
 635 (1940).